Moteele/Yolo-Crypto/static_analysis_honza.md

 * unused function
 * comparision of integers with different sign

-The unused fuctions are mainly low level curve/point arithmetic functions.
+The unused fuctions are generally low level curve/point arithmetic functions.
 The unused parameter/variable are usually in the X3DH, XEdDSA and Double ratchet functions.
 And the integer comparision errors are mainly in the for loop statement.

 ## cppcheck
 Cppcheck found many of the same errors (unused functions), but added a few new ones: